 Relapse Prevention Plan

-At the beginning of Sexaholics Anonymous (15), the narrator says in part: “Then one night out of nowhere a prostitute jumped into my car . . .” (emphasis added).
+At the beginning of Sexaholics Anonymous (15), the narrator says in part: “Then one night out of nowhere a prostitute jumped into my car…” (emphasis added).
 I used to think that my own behaviors occurred “out of nowhere.”
 I ignored the reality that a whole lot of my own choices put me in a situation and in the state of mind and spirit that brought about a lust-related experience.
 It was never “out of nowhere.”

 Last October, I led a workshop on relapse prevention at a Chicago SA-sponsored retreat.
 The workshop focused on recognizing early warning signs of relapse and on taking immediate remedial action in order to stay sober and make progress in recovery.
 During the session, we shared our experiences, and I made lists of the members’ input.
 Afterward, I wrote up the work product to circulate among participants and other members of SA.
 This has been a useful tool for me and for my sponsees.

 I would like to share the group’s work product with others in the fellowship who might be interested.
 Following is a partial list of our findings.
-If you would a copy of the complete work product, please contact me at gary-iowa@juno.com.
+If you would like a copy of the complete work product, please contact me at gary-iowa@juno.com.

 Thanks for letting me share,